launchdarkly/sdk-test-harness/docs/service_spec.md

 The request body, if any, is irrelevant.

 The response should be an empty 2xx response.

+#### Compute a secure mode hash

+If `command` is `"secureModeHash"`, the test service should ask the SDK to compute a secure mode hash for a context.

+The test harness will only send this command if the test service has the `"secure-mode-hash"` capability.

+The `secureModeHash` property in the request body will be a JSON object with these properties:

+* `context` (object, optional): The context properties.
+This is required unless `user` is provided instead.
+* `user` (object, optional): Can be sent instead of `context` to use an old-style user JSON representation.

+The response should be a JSON object with a single property, `result`, which is the computed hash as a string.

 #### Get big segment store status